 The Changing the Guard ceremony at Buckingham Palace follows a traditional format that is the basis for guard changing ceremonies which take place at other Palaces and Royal Residences.

 The Old Guard (the soldiers currently on duty) form up in front of the palace and are relieved by the New Guard which arrives from Wellington Barracks.
-The New Guard is accompanied by a Band or Corps of Drums.
+The New Guard is accompanied by a Band.
 The ceremony represents a formal handover of responsibilities.